 The student has been excused by his/her parent before the absence for any or no reason.
 A student may not be excused for more than ten (10) days per school year under this paragraph and must complete any course work missed during the absence.
+Any absences beyond the 10 allowed days without a written medical or legal excuse will be recorded as "Unexcused".
 Examples of reasons for being absent that should be counted under this paragraph include, but are not limited to, the following: